shuhaowu/riakkit/README.md

 variables via attributes or keys.

-Also, uniques are not allowed, reference properties cannot have collection_name LinkedDocuments are not allowed at all.
-Required, however, works, as you have seen.
+Also, uniques are not allowed, reference properties cannot have collection_name Required, however, works, as you have seen.

 We could also use a list of EmDocuments as you probably have figured out by now: